Jeffrey T Garvey DDS Obituary (1955 - 2020) Omaha World-Herald

 MASS of CHRISTIAN BURIAL: Wednesday 11am at St. Vincent de Paul Catholic Church, with Private Entombment in Resurrection Catholic Cemetery.
 The Funeral can be viewed online at https://heartstreaming.link/Jeffrey-T-Garvey-DDS

 .
-VISITATION with the family: Tuesday 5-7pm at the 72nd Street Chapel, and Wednesday 9:30-11am at the Church, with Mass to follow.
+VISITATION with the family: Wednesday 9:30-11am at the Church, with Mass to follow.
 In lieu of flowers the family requests memorials to Creighton Prep, or to Live On Nebraska to support organ donation.

 John A. Gentleman Mortuaries & Crematory